exercism/x86-64-assembly/exercises/concept/secrets/.docs/instructions.md

 - Rotate it.
 - Isolate the lowest 8-bit portion of the rotated private key, which is the base value.
 - Isolate the highest 8-bit portion of the rotated private key, which is a mask to be applied to the base value.
-- Flip set bits in the base value that are also set in the mask.
+- Flip bits in the base value that are also set in the mask.
 - Flip all bits in the result.

 A flipped bit is 1 if it was 0 and 0 if it was 1.